Alban34/random-legendary/README.md

 - run `npm run start:console` to have a command line user interface
 - run `npm run start:web` to connect to http://localhost:3000 with your web browser to have a web user interface

-If you play solo, only the advanced solo rules from the Dark City extension will be applied for now.
+If you play solo, both core and advanced solo rules can be used.

 ### Files
 This app works based on 3 files: